 The FCO will usually set a deadline to reply to the statement of objections.

-The leniency program is available to natural persons, undertakings and associations of undertakings.
+The leniency programme is available to natural persons, undertakings and associations of undertakings.
 The granting of immunity requires that:

 If the FCO is already in a position to obtain a search warrant, full immunity is still possible.
 It then requires (together with the remaining conditions under points two to four) that the applicant is the first participant in the cartel to contact the FCO before it has sufficient evidence to prove the infringement and that no cartel participant is granted immunity under the conditions described above.